a-wf/demo-stock-handler/README.md

 **Note**: this Graphql API is not the mirror of the REST API, It has more commands, for instance for getting user account data.

 All commands are secured by apyKey (if provided) and admin commands have additional security access with token.
+The token generation is based on username/password encrypted with `bcrypt` module then transform to a jwt token. the server token will be logged in logger's debug mode.

+_Note_: As I didn't set a expiration time, all tokens base on the same username/password will be considered as valid tokens.

-_Note_: there is a `openapi-to-graphql` module (see https://www.npmjs.com/package/openapi-to-graphql) that can easly convert an openapi doc into a graphql schema and then build api server with `express-graphql`.
+_Note_: There is a `openapi-to-graphql` module (see https://www.npmjs.com/package/openapi-to-graphql) that can easly convert an openapi doc into a graphql schema and then build api server with `express-graphql`.
 But it not the purpose of this project.

 ## Datamodel Design